Back to "DataSummarizer: Fast Local Data Profiling"

 • Is this time series contiguous or full of gaps?

-• Are distributions skewed (long tails, zero-inflated)?
+• Are distributions skewed or zero-inflated?

 The profile gives you them in seconds.

-Why the Profile Helps the LLM
+Why the Profile Makes the LLM Actually Useful

 • suggest sensible group-bys (low-cardinality categoricals)